The most important law in the EU Data Protection regulatory framework

 since it provides a set of services to you.

-If you are delivering your service to a hospital, and then the hospital delivers your services to its users, then you would be appointed as Data Processor.
+If you are delivering your service to a hospital, and then the hospital delivers your services to its users, then you would be a Data Processor.

-Assigning roles is the first step toward the identification of the requirements to be satisfied and implemented within your system.
+Assigning roles is the first step in identifying the requirements to be satisfied and implemented within your system.

-A typical cloud application has different components on the backend side that are responsible for the user, data and application logic management.
-The list of technical safeguards affects mainly the API, user and health data.
-They include:
+These typically relate to your backend.
+A typical cloud application has different components on the backend side that are responsible for user management, data storage and application logic.
+The technical safeguards affect mainly the API, user management and health data.

-Their main aim is to ensure that the developers’ data processing is legal and that their service is properly regulated.
-These measures must be analyzed case by case with lawyers in order to identify implications related to your specific data processing.
-Chino.io makes documentation much easier.
+These ensure that the data processing is legal and that their service is properly regulated.
+These measures must be analysed case by case with lawyers in order to identify implications related to your specific data processing.
+Chino.io can assist with this.

-Implementing technical requirements is complex, expensive, risky in case of errors, and time-consuming.
-Chino.io strengthens all safeguards offering developers a set of APIs that can be easily integrated within apps or servers to store sensitive data securely.
+Implementing technical requirements is complex, expensive, risky and time-consuming.
+Chino.io strengthens all safeguards, offering developers a set of APIs that can be easily integrated within apps or servers to store sensitive data securely.

-To learn more, download our guide on health apps GDPR and HIPAA compliance
+To learn more, download our eBook on GDPR and HIPAA compliance for health applications.

 The reference website for updates on Data Protection in the EU is: http://ec.europa.eu/justice/data-protection/